nrasch/nrasch.github.io/_posts/2020-08-02-incrementaly-modernizing-your-software-development-processes.md

 ![Incremental SDP Template](assets/images/posts/2020/Incremental SDP Template.jpg)

 may appear to be daunting or confusing on where to even begin.
-In the worstorst case it might appear impossible to progress, and thus preclude your forward movement altogether.
+In the worst case it might appear impossible to progress, and thus preclude your forward movement altogether.

 ## The Solution